The Landing Pad

 Getting diagnosed with FND can feel like you have been suddenly flung into mid-air.
 When down is up and up is down, here are some key resources to help you stick the landing.

-NORD (National Organization for Rare Diseases) FND page – FND isn’t actually a rare disorder, but this page is an excellent introduction to the basics of FND.
+NORD (National Organization for Rare Diseases) FND page – FND isn’t actually a rare disorder (just an under-represented one!), but this page is an excellent introduction to the basics of FND.

 myFND – a mobile app specifically designed for tracking and improving FND symptoms.